novakoolhub/Scripts/Modules/INFO.md

 # Modules

-I will be uploading my lua modules here.
+I will be posting my roblox FE modules here, some variables and functions have weird names.